BLEMF 2026

 Equal to Any Band in this Country

-(Alexandria, VA) During the American War for Independence, military bands provided music for social events, recruiting, military ceremonies—and, with ill-equipped and hungry soldiers on the verge of mutiny, to aid troops “march on cheerfully [sic]” into battle.
+(Alexandria, VA) During the American War for Independence, military bands provided music for social events, recruiting, military ceremonies—and, with ill-equipped and hungry soldiers on the verge of mutiny, to aid troops “march on chearfully [sic]” into battle.
 Music of the Regiment, out of Alexandria, VA, recreates the historical band of the Second Virginia Regiment in a program that pairs readings with marches, arias, and divertimenti that formed the soundtrack for the international armies converging at Yorktown in 1781.

-Monroe County Public Library
+Monroe County Public Library Auditorium

 303 E. Kirkwood Ave